anytizer/fonts/README.md

 # fonts

 Collection of tools and python scripts to produce Devanagari Fonts.
-There are repeated strokes in Devanagari, like, vertical stem, horizontal like etc.
+There are repeated strokes in Devanagari, like, vertical stem (danda), horizontal line (dikaa) etc.
-This project identifies unique strokes used so far a Nepali subset from Devanagari.
+This project identifies unique strokes used so far in a Nepali subset from Devanagari.
+You need to understand basic Nepali writing to understand this project.

 This is a proof of concept work where:
-* [] 2 or more developers can design the different characters of a font at the same time.
+* [ ] 2 or more caligraphers can design the different characters of a font at the same time.
-* [] Nepali font with a list of database driven strokes per character.
+* [ ] Nepali font with a list of database driven strokes per character.
-* [] Fixing font made easy.
+* [ ] Fixing font made easy.

+There are several hundreds of ligatures possible and designing each character set for them is practically impossible.
+This project aims to create Nepali fonts with less than 100 basic stokes.

 Fonts developed by tracing various images.
 The images traced were probably found in public domain.